Echchafiai-aicha/Echchafiai-aicha/README.md

   - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1200px-Node.js_logo.svg.png" width="20"> Node.js

 ### 🛠️ My Projects
 I work on various personal and academic projects that help me apply what I learn in practice.
-You can check out some of my projects in [link to your GitHub repositories]. 🚀
+You can check out some of my projects in (https://github.com/Echchafiai-aicha). 🚀

 ### 🎯 My Goals
 I aim to become a skilled software developer 👩‍💻 and contribute to developing technologies that make people's lives easier and provide innovative solutions to real-world problems.
 I also aspire to participate in open-source projects and learn from the global developer community. 🌍